 That was in 2000.
 Things have changed fantastically at Union Depot since then.

-Reopened in 2012, Union Depot is a perfect destination for your whole family this winter. (it’s perfect for the summer, too, but we will get to that this summer) It’s free and open to the public.
+Reopened in 2012, Union Depot is a perfect destination for your whole family this winter.
+(It’s perfect for the summer, too, but we will get to that next summer).
+It’s free and open to the public.
 Not only that, but Union Depot has scheduled events for the whole family and most everything is FREE.

 11:00 a.m.-noon and 1:00 p.m.-2:00 p.m.